PandaRider/Taobao-PCB-guide/README.md

 ## Pre-requisites
 This guide assumes basic knowledge of Printed Circuit Board (PCB) design in any PCB design software including EagleCAD, KiCAD or any .gerber generating software.
-For Altium users, you may directly send your .PcbDoc files instead of the .gerber files.
+For Altium users, you may directly send your .PcbDoc files instead of the .gerber files in step 4d.

-We'll also need a Taobao + Alipay account and Aliwangwang installed.
+You'll also need a Taobao + Alipay account and Aliwangwang installed.
 (Alternatively, you might want to try [JLC PCB](#JLC PCB service) if this is too much of a hassle.)

 While some knowledge of Chinese is helpful, it is not necessary for the basic PCB designs in this guide.